Government protection for temporary high bank balances

 The purpose of the temporary protection is to allow the recipient sufficient time to open accounts and invest the money.

-Compensation received from a personal injury award includes any damages received for an accident, clinical negligence claim or criminal injuries.
+Compensation received from a personal injury award includes any damages received for an accident, medical negligence claim or criminal injuries.
 The protection for PI awards is unlimited in amount (but only for 6 months).

 It is reassuring to know that some large sums have higher protection for six months.